Schedule of Events

 Pioneer Athletics Reception with Coaches

-Join the athletic staff, current coaches, and former coaches for a reception celebrating Grinnell Athletics.
-There will be a short program.
-Preregistration is recommended but not required.
+Join the athletic staff, current coaches, and former coaches for a reception honoring Grinnell Athletics.
+A short program will begin at 3:30.

 Social Justice Tour